sabpdo/portfolio-sabpdo/docs/assignments/project3.md

 ### Physical Criteria: Accelerators
 One aspect that the app is lacking is accelerators, which are shortcuts for expert users.
 So far, we have authentication flow and intuitive flows for businesses, volunteers, and recipients, as well as easily filterable tags for recipients.
 For businesses, we could add a way to tabulate their most frequent past listings and easily repost/duplicate them.
-Additionally, they could schedule postings in advance if they are sure they will have at least a baseline number of leftovers at a certain time of day.
+Additionally, they could schedule postings in advance if they are sure they will have at least a baseline number of leftovers at a certain time of day, preferably with the click of one button.
 There are many little opportunities throughout the app to include accelerators that speed up the usage experience.

 ### Linguistic Level: Consistency